CANopenNode/CANopenDemo/README.md

 Object Dictionary Editor
 ------------------------
-The latest binaries of the [CANopenEditor](https://github.com/CANopenNode/CANopenEditor) is included as a git submodule.
+Use [CANopenEditor](https://github.com/CANopenNode/CANopenEditor) to edit the object dictionary.
+Binaries are available, editor runs also in Linux with mono.
 Just run the `EDSEditor.exe` as a GUI application.
 You can open the `demoDevice.xdd` file, make changes according to your needs, export demoDevice.eds or demoDevice.md file, generate C source files for object dictionary (OD.h and OD.c), etc.

 CANopen demoDevice